obed254github/breast-cancer-detection/readme.md

 ![Logistic Confusion Matrix](images/logistic_confusion_matrix.png)

-> Logistic regression performed well but had 7 false negatives, which are critical in cancer diagnosis.
+> Logistic regression performed well but had 27 false positives.which is a huge number.
+The false positives got were 0 which is a good sign in predicting if breast lumps are benign or malignant.

 #### • ROC Curve: